-Long Term Suspension Referral to Outside Support Agencies Expulsion Restorative Justice Strategies Referral to Law Enforcement Referral to Student Support Team (SST)
+Long Term Suspension which may include reintegration meetings to ensure student readiness to return Referral to Outside Support Agencies

+Expulsion

+Referral to Law Enforcement

 What is a Student Support Team (SST)?

 A Student Support Team (SST) is a formalized structure for a group of educators, administrators, and other staff to meet regularly to address concerns about individual students or groups of students.